The extent of strip-mining

 South32 (Worsley Alumina) mining expansion

 The State’s Environmental Protection Authority (EPA) in February 2008 gave its approval for a major expansion of Worsley Alumina’s operations within their 2900 sq km lease.
 The EPA is an independent Authority with the broad objective of protecting the State’s environment.
 One of the EPA’s responsibilities to the community is to ensure that existing and planned recreational uses are not compromised.
 Worsley’s mining expansion environmental submission (‘ERMP’) in 2005 was misleading, stating that “most of the identified [recreational] sites [within and near the proposed mining areas] are in the area around the Bibbulmun Track” though acknowledging in the same document a number of affected walk areas that were published on WalkGPS and clearly remote from the Bibbulmun Track.

 ALCOA mining expansions

 In late 2016 ALCOA announced its plans to start exporting unprocessed bauxite to China, bypassing its existing refineries near Perth and greatly accelerating the rate of removal of mature forest for the mining.
-For ALCOA’s Huntly operation alone, the gross area so far affected is over 400 sq km and the mining footprint is now expanding at a rate of over 3000ha a year around the Mount Solus area (see time lapse image for 1987-2016 period).
+For ALCOA’s Huntly operation alone, the gross area so far affected is over 400 sq km and the gross mining footprint is now expanding at a rate of over 3000ha a year around the Mount Solus area (see time lapse image for 1987-2016 period).
 In 2020 ALCOA proposed a major expansion of mining around the Huntly area (see map) which would increase the gross mining envelope between Jarrahdale and Dwellingup to around 900 sq km.
 The proposal will be subject to a Public Environmental Review.